Frequently Asked Questions

-Our Dual Brush Pens can be stored both horizontally and vertically.
-Since the ink is pressurized within the pen body, it doesn't matter in which position they are stored.
+Our Dual Brush Pens can be stored horizontally or vertically, but ideally stored horizontally.
 We distribute our 96 color sets with the pens sitting vertical on a desk stand.
 Our large floor displays (inside stores) hold the pens in the horizontal position.

 In what temperature range can the Dual Brush Pens be stored to prevent drying out?